Science

 3 credits18h

-• Material control techniques
+• Material testing techniques

 5 credits33h

-• M2 Phymatech internship
+• Phymatech M2 internship

 25 credits

-• Nano-characterizations and nanotechnology
+• Nanocaracterization and nanotechnology

 5 credits42h